Old Main (Frostburg State University)

-Old Main is located at the Northwest end of Frostburg State University’s campus in Allegany County Maryland.
-The style of the building is Renaissance Revival interpreted in brick.
-The building is 17,845 square feet.
-The inside consists of classrooms and office spaces currently being used by the College of Business.
+Old Main is located at the northeast end of Frostburg State University campus, at 101 Braddock Rd. in Frostburg, Allegany County, Maryland.
+The style of the building is in Renaissance Revival interpreted in brick.
+The building is 17,845 sq ft.

+The inside consists of classrooms and office spaces which are currently being used by the College of Business.

 History

 Frostburg State University itself was established in 1899 as State Normal School No. 2 by an act of the General Assembly under Governor Lloyd Lowndes.1 Old Main was the first building for which the cornerstone was laid on September 4, 1899 by the mayor of Frostburg, Joseph Bear.
 The college opened to the public on September 15, 1902 and graduated its first class of 8 in 1904.
 Old Main was the only building existing at this time.
 The school and therefore building was made possible by lobbying efforts by Benson Oder, who at the time was the editor and publisher of the Frostburg Mining Journal.1 When originally constructed the state of Maryland appropriated $20,000 for its construction.1 It also allotted for $5,000 annually for its maintenance.

 Originally Old Main was used to instruct students in teaching at the elementary level which was a two year program.1 In 1931 the Maryland General Assembly passed an act requiring a three year program for students.
 This extended the time students used Old Main and in 1934 the school changed to a 4 year college known as Frostburg State Teachers College.1 From this point on students taking classes in Old Main would earn a Bachelor of Science in Elementary Education.